Welcome to today's edition of the Rush 24-7 podcast.

 He wasn't speaking just to evangelical Christians or the Christian right.

-He was speaking to Americans about the common values of our founding and how those values continue to bind us together, and how they are important to maintain.
+He was speaking to Americans about the common values of our founding and how those values continue to bind us together and how they are important to maintain.

-It was uh from that standpoint, it was it was articulate.
+From that standpoint, it was articulate.

-It was filled with leadership, and it was aimed at the country.
+And it was aimed at the country.

 It wasn't aimed at voters in the South.